ZeeshanAslam123/WordPress/wp-content/plugins/send-users-email/README.txt

 - **Queue Scheduling**: Schedule emails to be sent at a later time or date, giving you more flexibility in managing campaigns.
 - **User Groups**: Create and manage user groups to send targeted emails to specific segments of your audience.
 - **Email Templates**: Save time by creating and reusing email templates for commonly sent messages.
+- **Add your own template**: Add your own HTML/CSS email template and use it as your default template.
 - **Pre-designed Email Styles**: Choose from well-crafted, ready-to-use email styles with various color schemes, no CSS required.
 - **Subject Line Placeholders**: Personalize email subject lines with placeholders for higher engagement.
 - **Default Email Styles**: Set a default email style for consistency across your communications.